Introduction

 CSC #3: Data Protection

-Replay attack protection is a standard security feature enabled by default in Axis devices with the purpose to ensure that ONVIF-based user authentication is sufficiently secured by adding an additional security header, which includes the UsernameToken, valid timestamp, nonce and password digest.
-The password digest is calculated from the password, which is already stored in the system, nonce and timestamp.
-The password digest is used to both validate the user and to avoid replay attacks, and due to this digests are cached.
-It is recommended to keep this setting enabled.
+Replay attack protection is a standard security feature enabled by default in Axis devices.
+Its purpose is to sufficiently secure ONVIF-based user authentication by adding an additional security header, which includes the UsernameToken, valid timestamp, nonce and password digest.
+The password digest is calculated from the password (which is already stored in the system), nonce, and timestamp.
+The purpose of the password digest is to validate the user and prevent replay attacks, which is why digests are cached.
+We recommend that you keep this setting enabled.

 AXIS OS version | Web interface configuration path |